 Granite School District’s (GSD) College and Career Readiness (CCR) Department is all about helping students to be ready for that next step — whatever it might be.
 Getting students ready for college and career is an integral part of GSD’s culture.
 In addition to the academic rigor of our classrooms, school staff and district departments provide activities and events that spark imagination and provide assistance — college days, career days, Reality Town, workshops and more.

 In addition, helping students to explore all of the options and opportunities in preparation for their future is a top priority.
-Check out the Junior High and High School Student Planning Guides that provide information to help students be successful in high school and beyond.
+Check out the Student Planning Guide that provides information to help students be successful in high school and beyond.

 A little bit of history . . .